 When using the Fixed Lead rotation option, a selection must be made between First On / Last Off and First On / First Off using the DIP switch.
-When First On / Last Off is selected, the lead boiler is always staged on first and staged off last.
-When First On / First Off is selected, the lead boiler is always staged on first.
+When First On / Last Off is selected, the lead boiler is always modulated first and shut off last.
+When First On / First Off is selected, the lead boiler is always modulated first.
 This DIP switch is only read by the control when the Fixed Lead / Off DIP switch is set to Fixed Lead.